11 Government Business Loan Scheme That Get Instant Approval in 2025

 • Be set up as a proprietorship, partnership, LLP, or private/registered company

-CGTMSE has specific rules – your account should not have been restructured or in SMA2 status in the last year.
+CGTMSE has specific rules – your account should not have been restructured or been in SMA2 status in the last year.
 Businesses marked as fraud or willful defaulters cannot apply.

 CGTMSE benefits for small businesses

-• Loans without needing collateral security or third-party guarantees
+• Loans without needing collateral security or third-party guarantees.

-• Support for both fund-based and non-fund-based credit facilities
+• Support for both fund-based and non-fund-based credit facilities.

-• Freedom to get credit from multiple institutions up to the maximum limit
+• Freedom to get credit from multiple institutions up to the maximum limit.

-• Banks are more willing to give credit due to lower lending risk
+• Banks are more willing to give credit due to lower lending risk.

 CGTMSE loan terms and coverage